pyinat/pyinaturalist-convert/README.md

 [![Conda](https://img.shields.io/conda/vn/conda-forge/pyinaturalist-convert?color=blue)](https://anaconda.org/conda-forge/pyinaturalist-convert)
 [![PyPI - Python Versions](https://img.shields.io/pypi/pyversions/pyinaturalist-convert)](https://pypi.org/project/pyinaturalist-convert)

 This package provides tools to convert iNaturalist observation data to and from a wide variety of useful formats.
-This is mainly intended for use with the iNaturalist API (via [pyinaturalist](https://github.com/niconoe/pyinaturalist)), but also works with other data sources.
+This is mainly intended for use with the iNaturalist API via [pyinaturalist](https://github.com/niconoe/pyinaturalist), but also works with other data sources.

 Complete project documentation can be found at [pyinaturalist-convert.readthedocs.io](https://pyinaturalist-convert.readthedocs.io).